urosivanovich/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React.JS is a user interface component library built by Facebook to help solve some of the major problems the team was facing when dealing with complex state.

-1. Describe component state.
+2. Describe component state.
+  State is a plain JavaScript object used by React to represent an information about the component's current situation.
+It's managed in the component.

-1. Describe props.
+3. Describe props.
+  Props (properties) are arguments passed into React components via HTML attributes.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  Side effects are basically anything that affects something outside of the scope of the current function that's being executed.